 Make sure your customer reps know your regular clients.
 If this becomes too hard for them, you can use CRMs and messenger platforms like Messagely, which allows your reps to know everything they need to know about a customer as soon as they make contact.

 5. Find more ways to communicate with customers

 If you want to build a relationship with someone, you have to start by establishing the first contact yourself.
 That’s why you need to keep looking for ways to get in touch with new customers.

 A customer who doesn’t read any of your emails may be open toa recommendation from the right influencer.
 If you want to find valuable customers, you have to know how to look for them.

 You don’t have to be active in all social media platforms and offline channels.
 Start where you know your customers spend their time.
 Pick a couple of large platforms where your users are active, such as Instagram or Facebook.
-Create a strong content market strategy for people who are looking for content on Google.
+Create a strong SEO content strategy for people who are looking for content on Google.
 Reach potential B2B clients with a strong LinkedIn profile.

 The more channels you’re using, the better the chances are of connecting with your next customer.